 If you do not have a Kitchen Aid mixer, move the dough to a floured board with a lightly floured work surface and knead the dough with the palms of your hands for several minutes until it is pliant.

-Add the dough to a large greased bowl.
-Cover the bowl with plastic wrap and put it in a warm place.
-Let the dough rise for 1½ to 2 hours until it has doubled in size.
+Add the dough to a large oiled bowl.
+Cover the bowl with plastic wrap and a tea towel and place it in a warm place.
+Let the dough rise for 1½ to 2 hours the first time until it has doubled in size.

-Remove the dough from the bowl and punch it down so it deflates.
+Remove the dough from the bowl and punch dough down so it deflates.

-Place dough onto a large board with a lightly floured work surface.
+Place dough onto a large board with a lightly floured surface.

-Cut the dough in half.
+Cut the Nisu bread dough in half.
 Cut each half into 3 equal pieces.
 Rubbing the pieces of dough between the palms of your hands, create 3 long ropes of equal length and width.

 Take 3 of the ropes and braid them together to create a loaf.
 This is a similar process as How to Braid a 3 Strand Challah Bread.
 If you have never braided a bread before, you should reference this.